-- The investment objective is to replicate the price and return performance of the MSCI World Small Cap SRI Low Carbon Select 5% Issuer Capped 100% Hedged to EUR Total Return Index net of fees. (this sub-fund's 'index'). - The fund generally invests in stocks contained in the Index.
-The relative weightings of the companies correspond to their weightings in the - The investment objective is to replicate the price and return performance of the index.
-The stock exchange price may differ from the net asset - The fund is passively managed.
+- The fund generally invests in European large and mid cap stocks which are contained in the MSCI EMU Prime Value ESG Low Carbon Select Index.
+The relative weightings of the companies correspond to their weightings in the index. - The investment objective is to replicate the price and return performance of the MSCI EMU Prime Value ESG Low Carbon Select Index net of fees.
+The stock exchange price may differ from the net asset value. - The fund is passively managed.